1-factor and cycle covers of cubic graphs: Three 1-factors and the core of a cubic graph

 We are going to prove better bounds for the length of cycle covers of a cubic graphs which have a bipartite core.
 First we show that bipartite cores are bridgeless.

 \begin{theorem} Let $G_c$ be a core of a cubic graph.
-If $G_c$ is bipartite, then $G_c$ is bridgeless. \end{theorem} {\bf Proof.} Let $G_c$ be a core of $G$ with respect to three 1-factors $M_1$, $M_2$, $M_3$.
-If $G_c$ is not bridgeless, then it has a component $K_c$ that contains a bridge.
+If $G_c$ is bipartite, then $G_c$ is bridgeless. \end{theorem} {\bf Proof.} If $G_c$ is not bridgeless, then it has a component $K_c$ that contains a bridge.
 Furthermore, $K_c$ has a bridge $e$ such that one component of $K_c-e$ is 2-edge-connected.
 Let $K_c'$ be a 2-edge-connected component of $K_c - e$.
-Since $e \in \bigcap_{i=1}^3 M_i$ and, by Theorem \ref{subgraph}, ${\cal M} \cap E(K_c)$ is a 1-factor of $K_c$, it follows that $|V(K_c')|$ is odd.
-Furthermore, if we remove all edges of $\bigcap_{i=1}^3 M_i$ from $K_c'$, then we obtain a set of circuits.
+Since $e \in E_3$ and, by Lemma \ref{subgraph}, ${\cal M} \cap E(K_c)$ is a 1-factor of $K_c$, it follows that $|V(K_c')|$ is odd.
+Furthermore, if we remove all edges of $ E_3$ from $K_c'$, then we obtain a set of circuits.
 Hence, $G_c$ contains an odd circuit.
 Therefore, it is not bipartite. $\square$